Into the Fog: Evaluating Robustness of Multiple Object Tracking: Related Work

 \subsection{Monocular Depth Estimation}

-Photorealistic fog simulation requires some form of 3D scene reconstruction and relies on image depth information.
-Accurate monocular depth estimation (MDE) remains an ongoing research challenge, mainly due to the inherent uncertainty of the information available in a single 2D image when reconstructing the 3D structure of the scene.
-MDE faces various challenges, including the ambiguity of scale and the necessity to generalize across diverse domains.
-Moreover, processing video on a per-frame basis introduces further complexities, such as temporal inconsistency in disparity estimation for dynamic scenes, resulting in fog flickering over time~\cite{fog4game, temporalconsistent}.
-Various methods~\cite{eigen, depth_bins, depth_crfs, depth_normal_dist, depth_normal} have been developed for estimating depth from single images, with recent emphasis on using vision transformers~\cite{midas, dpt, DepthAnything, Zoe}.
-Transformers, compared to convolutional neural networks, exhibit higher accuracy performance.
-Some works~\cite{Zoe, DepthAnything} focus on developing models for \textit{ metric depth} estimation, encountering generalization limitations as they are predominantly fine-tuned on specific narrow datasets, resulting in overfitting.
-To facilitate effective training across multiple datasets and enhance generalization across different domains, \textit{relative depth} estimation approaches~\cite{midas, dpt, relative_depth} are employed rather than metric one.
-These methods aim to predict pixel-wise disparity without providing metric values, as the scale and potential shift factors remain unknown.
+Photorealistic volumetric fog simulation requires 3D scene information and relies on image depth maps.
+Accurate monocular depth estimation (MDE) remains an ongoing research challenge due to the inherent uncertainty in reconstructing the 3D structure of a scene from a single 2D image.
+MDE faces various challenges, including scale ambiguity and generalization ability across diverse domains.
+Moreover, processing videos on a per-frame basis results in temporal inconsistency for dynamic scenes, leading to fog flickering over time~\cite{fog4game, temporalconsistent}.
+Recent MDE methods \cite{midas, dpt, DepthAnything, Zoe} use vision transformers~\cite{transformers}, which, compared to convolutional neural networks, exhibit higher accuracy.
+One line of these works~\cite{Zoe, DepthAnything} focuses on \textit{metric depth} estimation directly from a model.
+However, they are predominantly fine-tuned on specific narrow datasets, resulting in overfitting and encountering generalization limitations.
+To facilitate effective training across multiple datasets and enhance generalization across different domains, \textit{relative depth} estimation approaches~\cite{midas, dpt, relative_depth} are employed.
+Such methods predict pixel-wise disparity without providing metric values and allow us to utilize MDE on arbitrary MOT sequences, where fine-tuning is not possible.